BennMacdonald/AGM_RPackage/deGradInfer/cran-comments.md

 ## R CMD check results
 There were no ERRORs or WARNINGs.
 There was 1 NOTE:

+* checking CRAN incoming feasibility ...
 NOTE
   Maintainer: 'Frank Dondelinger <fdondelinger.work@gmail.com>'

   New submission
+  Package was archived on CRAN

   Possibly mis-spelled words in DESCRIPTION:
-  AGM (8:36)
+    AGM (8:6)
-  Dondelinger (8:41)
+    Dondelinger (8:11)
-  MCMC (13:39)
+    Macdonald (9:5)
-  al (8:56)
+    al (8:26)
-  et (8:53)
+    et (8:23)

-(These words are spelled correctly.)
+  CRAN repository db overrides:
+    X-CRAN-Comment: Archived on 2019-12-21 as check problems were not corrected in time.

+The issues with the package that caused it to fail the check have been addressed (see below).
+The words in the DESCRIPTION are spelled correctly.

 ## Downstream dependencies
-None, as this is a new package.
+No known dependencies.

 ## Further comments
-Resubmission after CRAN feedback:
+Resubmission after it was removed from CRAN for throwing an error:
-* Inserted missing space before URLs for the references in the Description field.
-* Removed extra period in Description field.
+* Fixed code that was using the `class()` function incorrectly and throwing an error.